-Refer to the Contact and Droplet Precautions Suspect/Confirmed Ebola Virus Disease
+Refer to the Droplet and Contact Precautions

+Suspect/Confirmed Ebola Virus Disease

-Single-patient room and dedicated bathroom is required.
+Single-resident room and dedicated bathroom is required.
 Room door to remain closed to limit access to room.

 Refer to the PPE Requirements for Suspect/Confirmed Ebola Virus Disease for details on donning, doffing and disposal of PPE.
 Post donning posters for PPE used on the wall of the Donning/Doffing room.
-Maintain a log of all people entering the patient's room.